dinhhuy258/vintellij/README.md

 ### Intellij plugin

 1. Import the project into Intellij
+2. Modify intellij plugin version and intellij kotlin version in `build.gradle` file based on your version of Intellij
-2. Run `gradle buildPlugin`
+3. Run `gradle buildPlugin`
-3. Install your plugin into Intellij.
+4. Install your plugin into Intellij.
 (Preferences -> Plugins -> Install Plugin from Disk...)

 ## Vim functions